-Whether you’re unemployed or would rather play in traffic than go to your current job, these networking tips can help lead you to greener pastures.
+Whether you’re unemployed or would rather play in traffic than go to your current job, use these effective networking tips to help lead you to a better, higher-paying gig.

 By Zack Zeigler

 #3.
 HAVE A GOAL STATEMENT

 You’re essentially giving someone an elevator pitch as to why they should consider you for a position.
 So don’t blow it by rambling about every skill you’ve acquired since birth.
 Put your message in writing a few days before the scheduled networking event.
 Make sure it’s specific, and then read it over and then rehearse it.
 “Make sure you know your goal statement and have it ready when you network.
 Something like, ‘I’d like to work at Amazon or Microsoft, do you have any advice?’”
 Manciagli suggests.